ashwani65/ashwani65/README.md

 ### Hi there, I'm Ashwani 👋

 ## I'm a Full-Stack Web Developer and Competitive Programmer!
-- 🌱 I’m currently learning how to react😂
+- 🌱 I’m currently learning how to react 😂
 - ⚡ Fun fact: I love to play chess and watch Documentries

 ### Connect with me: